ycaglar/anki-deck-project/README.md

 - Breadth-First Search (BFS)
 - Binary Search (BS)
 - Dijkstra's Algorithm
-- (Add more algorithms as necessary.)
+- (Add more algorithms are being implemented.)

 ## How to Use
 1. Import the deck into your Anki app.